 Despite popular belief, a majority of the US workforce is hourly.
-Many of these hourly workers are younger, loyal, tech-savvy and do possess some form of higher education.
+Many of these hourly employees are younger, loyal, tech-savvy and do possess some form of higher education.
 Check out a breakdown of their demographics below:

 A job title is the first thing most candidates will see and be cognizant of when looking for work.
 If it’s a crazy moniker they can’t understand or don’t recognize, they’ll likely scroll past it, especially when perusing through lengthy job boards.
 A job posting’s title is also the main factor for a company’s SEO, meaning the easier it is to search for, the more hits and candidates a job posting will receive.
-Be sure to avoid job titles that are either too eccentric, codes the function of the job in colorful jargon or is too vague about what the heck the job actually is.
+Be sure to avoid job titles that are either too eccentric, codes the function of the job in colorful jargon or is too vague about what the heck the job actually is when recruiting hourly employees.

 Demographics prove that the vast majority of hourly workers are tech-savvy.
 With that said, adopting technology in recruiting and hiring practices is a no-brainer for attracting these workers.
 Making job applications mobile-friendly goes a long way to bolstering completion rates of job applications, since many hourly workers are on-the-go and want applications that can be completed quickly from just about anywhere.
 Additionally, keeping tabs on applicants and updating them about next steps in the application process proves much more fruitful when utilizing SMS text messages.
-In fact, OnboardIQ found a 97% open rate on text communications with candidates, blowing traditional email open rates out of the water!
+In fact, Fountain found a 97% open rate on text communications with candidates, blowing traditional email open rates out of the water!

 Many hourly positions don’t boast the generous benefits that traditional salaried positions offer.
 To that end, it’s important to be upfront about what exactly will be offered to these hourly candidates at the offset in order not to waste their time and set the recruitment process back by vetting a candidate that wants xyz out of their job.
 This is also a great way of beating out the competition if there are special things that warrant being highlighted that other companies don’t offer.
 Whether it’s flexible hours, the ability to work remotely, an unmatched professional culture or on-the-job training, putting these aspects front-and-center (not to mention the hourly rate being offered) is always the best bet.